 This 1998 series centering on Abraham Lincoln’s fictional black butler is in the 11th spot on TV Guide’s list and was so politically incorrect that it amassed a storm of controversy before it even aired; it continues to pop up on lists like Cracked’s “6 TV Shows You Can’t Believe Even Aired.”
 It is hard to believe that anyone had the audacity to make this extremely distasteful sitcom that actually treats slavery lightheartedly and makes national hero Abraham Lincoln look horny and incompetent.

 Yes, it’s supposed to be a dig at the Clinton administration, but it’s still uncomfortable.
 Desmond Pfeiffer is a former slave who is freed by Lincoln and then works as Lincoln’s servant, but instead of solving important issues regarding slavery and the Civil War, Pfeiffer just ends up dealing with Lincoln’s weird buffoonery.
-Mercifully, the show was cancelled after four episodes.
+Mercifully, the show was canceled after four episodes.

 8. Dharma and Greg